ChristineEC/sd_art_outlet/DEPLOYMENT.md

 `__pycache__`

-Create an env.py file, and in it, place the following, to start (you will add more later):
+Create an env.py file, and in it, place the following, to start with (you will add more later):

 1. `import os`
 2.